zjesko/git-workshop/README.md

 A sample file `akshat_chhajer.json` has been added for your reference.

-- Commit the new new file added and open a pull request
+- Commit the new file added and open a pull request